Synthetixio/SIPs/content/sccp/sccp-275.md

 # Simple Summary

 This SCCP proposes to implement the following:
-  - Increase the WETH wrapper `burnFeeRate` on ETH to 50 bp from 10 bp
+  - Increase the WETH wrapper `burnFeeRate`  to 50 bp from 10 bp
-  - Lower the the DAI wrapper `burnFeeRate` on ETH to 5 bp from 10 bp
+  - Lower the the DAI wrapper `burnFeeRate`  to 5 bp from 10 bp

 # Abstract